code-and-effect/effective_logging/README.md

 end
 ```

-There is some initial support for passing `only`, `except`, and `additionally` to the mixin to customize what attributes are saved.
+There is some initial support for passing `only`, and `except`, to the mixin to customize what attributes are saved.

-Define your model with `log_changes additionally: [:method1, :method2]` to also _always_ log the value of that method.
-Even if it's unchanged.

 Apply your own formatting to the logged title of each attribute by creating an instance method on the resource: